Make Your Own Natural Shampoo: Get Soft and Shiny Hair at Home - hair buddha

 Shampoo Ingredients: Shikakai, Reetha, and Amla

-• 1 teaspoon fenugreek seeds (soothes scalp and softens hair)
+*1 tablespoon chamomile flowers (soothes scalp and softens hair)

-• 1 teaspoon flaxseeds (conditions and detangles hair)
+*1 teaspoon fenugreek seeds (conditions and detangles hair)

 1. This is the basic ratio, you can adjust the ingredients as desired.ย

-2. Take all ingredients in a pan, add 750 ml of water and let them soak for about 8 hours.
+2. Take reetha and shikakai in a pan, add 750 ml of water and let them soak for about 8 hours.
 Or you can skip this step and straight away make the shampoo.

-3. Heat the mix till it starts to boil, reduce the flame slightly and let it boil for 5-15 minutes.
-The longer you cook the more concentrated it will become. (add more water if you wish)
+3. Heat the mix till it starts to boil, reduce the flame, cover and let it simmer for 5-15 minutes.
+The longer you cook the more concentrated it will become. (add more water if you wish).

-4. Remove from the heat, cover and let it cool.
-When it comes to the room temperature, crush the reetha, shikakai, and amla/peels with your hand.
+4. Remove from the heat.
+Add the rest of the herbs if using: amla, fenugreek or chamomile.
+Cover and let it cool.
+When it comes to room temperature, crush the herbs with your hand.

 Shampoo in Process